 - Paprika, for garnish, optional

 Peel the eggs and split in half lengthwise, removing the yolks and setting aside the whites.
 Using a fork or pastry blender, mash the yolks well.
-To the yolks, add the mayonnaise, mustard, pickle relish, salt, pepper and Cajun seasoning and stir together well until creamy.
+To the yolks, add mustard, pickle relish, salt, pepper and Cajun seasoning and stir together, adding only enough of the mayonnaise for desired consistency.
 Taste and adjust seasonings as needed.
 Pipe the yolk mixture into the egg whites using either a pastry bag and tips or place into a plastic storage bag and snip off the corner.
 Piping not only looks nicer, but it also makes more efficient use of the yolk filling.
 Serve immediately or refrigerate filled eggs in a covered bowl that leaves room so the stuffing is not disturbed.

 Tip: You can also make deviled eggs by cutting off the narrow top of the egg to stuff them upright.
 If the egg doesn't want to stand upright, cut off just enough of the bottom to make it level.
 Remove just enough of the top portion to expose the yolk, scoop out the yolk and prepare filling and pipe the filling into the egg so that is standing upright.
 You'll only get one appetizer per egg this way, so make plenty of boiled eggs for this method!